Last updated on 5 January 2022

 - Hormone imbalances

-- Inefficient burping after meals
+- Inefficient or insufficient burping after meals

 - Milk intolerances